jovanavidenovic/ConteXAI/README.md

 # ConteXAI - Contextualizing model's decisions with natural language explanations

 ## Project description
-ConteXAI is a Python package developed as part of the Data Science Project Competition 2024.

 The library **links local explainability methods with natural language explanations**, allowing users to gain detailed insights into model predictions.
 By incorporating additional domain knowledge, users can obtain even better insights into the model's predictions.